S Corp Shareholder Requirements: Everything You Need to Know

 - It is ineligible if it is an insurance company that is taxed under Subchapter L of the U.S. Code.

 - Under section 936, it is ineligible if it is a corporation opting for treatment as a possessions corporation.

 - It is ineligible if it is a current or former domestic international sales corporation.

 The corporation has already adopted or changed to a specific tax year or will be changing to one of the tax years.
 The tax year options include:

 - December 31 as the end of the year.

 - A natural business tax year.

 - A corporation electing a tax year under section 444.

 - A tax year, including 52-53-week tax years, in which the corporation has established a business purpose.

 If you need help with S corp shareholder requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.